From Neck to Head: Bio-Impedance Sensing for Head Pose Estimation: Abstract

 \section{Abstract}

 We present NeckSense, a novel wearable system for head pose tracking that leverages multi-channel bio-impedance sensing with soft, dry electrodes embedded in a lightweight, necklace-style form factor.
 NeckSense captures dynamic changes in tissue impedance around the neck, which are modulated by head rotations and subtle muscle activations.
 To robustly estimate head pose, we propose a deep learning framework that integrates anatomical priors, including joint constraints and natural head rotation ranges, into the loss function design.
-We validate NeckSense on 7 participants using the current SOTA pose estimation model as ground truth.
-Our system achieves a mean per vertex error of 25.9 mm across various head movements with a leave one person out cross validation method, demonstrating that a compact, line-of-sight–free bio-impedance wearable can deliver head tracking performance comparable to state-of-the-art vision-based methods.
+We validated NeckSense on 7 participants using the current state-of-the-art pose estimation model as ground truth.
+Our system achieves a mean per-vertex error of 25.9 mm across various head movements with a leave-one-person-out cross-validation method, demonstrating that a compact bio-impedance wearable can deliver head-tracking performance comparable to state-of-the-art vision-based methods.